Sourcemap Explorer

 Tailwind CSS vs UnoCSS

 UnoCSS supports a Tailwind-compatible preset and outputs similar utility classes.
-The difference is in the generated CSS: UnoCSS ships `@unocss` comments in the bundle.
+The difference is in the generated CSS: UnoCSS ships `@unocss` comments in the bundle and uses a different layer-and-preflight structure.
+The bundle preamble distinguishes them in seconds.

 Related